Ball Pythons are one of the best snakes for reptile keepers.

 These docile snakes still make the perfect snake for beginner keepers.

 Albino Ball Pythons are beloved by keepers because of their unique colors.
 They frequently live long, happy lives as pets.
-The albino gene has even been combined with other traits to create designer morphs like the Albino Bumblebee morph.
+The albino gene has even been combined with other traits to create designer ball python morphs like the Albino Bumblebee morph.

 Natural albino Ball Pythons aren’t able to survive well in the wild because of their bright white color.
 Ball Pythons rely on their body colors to camouflage themselves into the forests and grasslands.